sud0410/Helmet-numberplate-detection-using-Yolo/readme.md

 we aims to achieve high accuracy in detecting helmets.

-## Future Improvements

-- Enhance the dataset with more diverse examples.
-- Experiment with YOLOv5 or YOLOv8 for improved performance.
-- Deploy the model using Flask or FastAPI for real-time detection.

-## Acknowledgements

-Used uses the YOLOv3 model and OpenCV's DNN module for object detection.
-Pretrained weights and configurations were adapted from [ultralytics/yolov3](https://github.com/ultralytics/yolov3).

----

-Feel free to contribute or suggest improvements via pull requests!

 ps:
 Here is a fun example of famous Kollywood actor driving a bike in a movie: used this as Example.
 I own no copyright to the image or so, If it needed to be taken down kindly mail at {bornwin18@gmail.com}